I am so happy to share with you my latest pattern – The Crochet Classic Ribbed Beanie! Learn how to crochet this beanie by making a simple rectangle!

 Crochet Classic Ribbed Beanie

-- If you would like to purchase an ad free printer-friendly version of this pattern, click HERE to go to my Etsy shop.
+- If you would like to purchase an ad free printer-friendly version of this pattern, please go to my ETSY or PATTERN shop.

 - PIN this pattern to your Pinterest boards for later HERE.